 Approximately 6,300 students are enrolled at Roosevelt University.
 Approximately 60% of our students are enrolled in undergraduate programs, while approximately 40% are enrolled in graduate programs.

 Roosevelt University is proud to be one of the most diverse universities in the Midwest.
 Nearly 50% of our students are African American, Asian American, Native American, Latino, and multi-racial and 4% of our students come from foreign countries.
 The diversity of our student body also extends to a wide variety of education backgrounds, ages, and ethnicities.

 Safety is naturally a concern at any college.
 At both of our campuses, we have campus safety staff to monitor the facilities at all times.
 Our residence halls have a 24-hour security staff.
 At our Schaumburg Campus, students can be escorted to their cars after an evening class.
 We also encourage students to be attentive and aware when they are around campus.

 The average undergraduate class has about 21 students.
-Most of Roosevelt's classrooms seat 45 students or fewer.
+Many of Roosevelt's classrooms seat 45 students or fewer.

 Roosevelt undergraduate scholarships are awarded based on your current GPA for transfer students and GPA plus ACT or SAT scores for high school students, as well as your resident or commuter status.
-The scholarships range from $1,000 to $15,000 and are renewable annually as long as students maintain full time enrollment, good academic standing and continue the resident (living on campus in the residence halls) or commuter status defined at the time of admission.
+The scholarships range from $1,000 to $16,000 and are renewable annually as long as students maintain full time enrollment, good academic standing and maintain Satisfactory Academic Progress.
 Students majoring in performing arts are awarded scholarships through the Chicago College of Performing Arts.